MicrosoftDocs/win32/desktop-src/uxguide/vis-layout.md

 ### Spacing

 Providing generous (but not excessive) space makes the layout feel more comfortable and easier to parse.
-Effective space isn't unused space—it plays an important role in improving the ability for users to scan, and also adds to visual appeal of your design.
+Effective space isn't unused space it plays an important role in improving the ability for users to scan, and also adds to visual appeal of your design.
 For guidelines, refer to the [Spacing table](#recommended-sizing-and-spacing).

 For computers using Windows Tablet and Touch Technology, again the "mouse" might actually be a pen or the user's finger.
 Targeting is more difficult when using a pen or finger as the pointing device, resulting in users tapping outside the intended target.
 When interactive controls are placed very close together but are not actually touching, users may click on inactive space between the controls.
 Since clicking inactive space has no result or visual feedback, users are often uncertain what went wrong.
 If small controls are too closely spaced, the user needs to tap with precision to avoid tapping the wrong object. **To address these issues, the target regions of interactive controls should either be touching or have at least 3 DLUs (5 relative pixels) of space between them.**